hman523/monet/README.md

 `add`, `sub`, `mul`, `div`, `not`, `and`, `or`, `nand`, `nor`, `xor`, `xnor`, `if`, `eq`, `ne`, `gt`, `lt`, `ge`, `le`, `define`, `subroutine`

-Commands coming soon: `foreach, map, reduce`
+Commands coming soon: `list, cons, head, tail, map, reduce`

 ## If statements
 If statements are very similar to those from Haskell.